Sila (Nikolija album)

 Sila (Force) is the fifth studio album by Serbian singer and rapper Nikolija.
 It was released on April 25, 2025 under Made In BLKN Records.
 The album was supported by its lead single "Drugovi budale", released in March.
 Unlike Nikolija's previous album Lavina (2024), Sila does not feature any collaborations other than on the track "Butiq" with Eevke and 8nula8, who served as the album's producers.
 On Sila, Nikolija was for the first time credited as a songwriter on the tracks "Inferno" and "Butiq".

-Nikolija announced her first headline solo concert, titled Sila Je u Nama (The Force Is Within Us), at the Tašmajdan Stadium, Belgrade for 29 August 2025, in support of the album.
-However, the concert was cancelled on 19 August 2025, alongside all other concerts set to take place at the Tašmajdan in 2025, "due to the installation of the grass pitch, which caused technical difficulties for realization".
-Viktorija Jovanović of Nova.rs suggested that the cause may have been Nikolija's support for the 2024–2025 Serbian anti-corruption protests, noting that musicians who publicly backed the protesters have faced an increasing number of show cancellations.